|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Put the seasoned breadcrumbs in a different, wide, shallow bowl.
+Place the seasoned breadcrumbs in a different wide and shallow bowl.

-Dip the chicken breasts in milk and egg mixture and then in breadcrumbs, turning to coat thoroughly.
+Dip the flattened chicken breasts in the milk and egg mixture and then in the seasoned breadcrumbs, turning each piece to coat it evenly.

-Meanwhile, cook the spaghetti or linguine in boiling salted water following package directions.
-Drain well.
+While the chicken bakes, cook the spaghetti or linguine in boiling salted water following package directions.
+Drain well and toss with a little olive oil.
+Add sea salt if desired.

-Serve with spaghetti, garlic bread, and a tossed green salad.
+Serve the chicken with the spaghetti, bread, and a tossed green salad.
+Enjoy!